KrupinSA/support_bots/README.md

 These bots will help you with technical support.
 When there are many user questions and they are of the same type, entrust the answers to bots.

+For text recognition and formation of responses, the DialogFlow agent from Google is used.

 ## Environment

 ### Requirements